 Use a QR Code reader on a mobile device to add this person as a contact:Close

-David’s recent publications include Between a rock and a hard place: the state of current affairs in The Future of Journalism (2014) edited by Alec Charles Oxford: Peter Lang; Media Democracy and Reform in Latin America: The Policy Lessons for Europe for The International Political Economy of Communication: Media and Power in South America (2014) edited by Ernesto Vivares, Cheryl Martens, Robert W...
-McChesney.
-London: Palgrave.
+David’s recent publications include Fear, loathing and shale gas.
+The introduction of fracking to the UK: a case study.
+In Theofilou, A., Grigore, G. and Stancu, A. (eds) 2016.
+Corporate Social Responsibility in the Post Financial Crisis; Panorama and 9-11.
+In Lacey, S. and and Paget, D. (eds) 2015.
+The War on Terror: post-9/11 drama, docudrama and documentary; Media Democracy and Reform in Latin America: The Policy Lessons for Europe for The International Political Economy of Communication: Media and Power in South America (2014) edited by Vivares, E., Cheryl Martens, C., McChesney R...
+Palgrave.
 He also continued to a co-authored chapter News journalism and public relations: a dangerous relationship in Allan, S. and Fowler-Watt, K. (eds) Journalism: New Challenges.
-(2013) Centre for Journalism & Communication Research.
+(2013).

 - McQueen, D., 2011.
 A very conscientious brand: A case study of the BBC's current affairs series Panorama.
 Journal of Brand Management, 18 (9), 677-687.